 Sexual Assault Prevention Understanding for Undergraduates and Graduates are interactive web-based training tools that educate students about sexual violence, strategies on how to be an active bystander to help prevent sexual violence, and information on campus resources for victims of violence and their friends and family members.
 Those courses are required of all incoming first year, transfer, and graduate students.
+During the 2019-2020 academic year, 11,384 students completed this course.

-In addition to the mandatory training, the Office for Equity and Accessibility, the Virginia Tech Women's Center, and the Virginia Tech Police Department offered the following prevention and education initiatives in 2018:
+In addition to the mandatory training, the Office for Equity and Accessibility, the Virginia Tech Women's Center, and the Virginia Tech Police Department offered the following prevention and education initiatives in 2019:

 - The Women's Center provided Bringing in the Bystander, bystander-intervention workshops across campus. - The Office of Equity and Accessibility provided information on Title IX and sexual violence, including sexual harassment, sexual assault, dating violence, domestic violence, and stalking, via a one stop website: www.stopabuse.vt.edu.
-The website clearly and concisely helps students understand how to make a report, provides supporting resources, educates students on consent and the different forms of abuse, and encourages students to take an active role in preventing abuse within the Virginia Tech community. - The Office for Equity and Accessibility and the Women's Center trained resident advisors as well as professional Housing and Residence Life staff on responding to and reporting sexual violence.

-- The Office for Equity and Accessibility facilitated workshops on Title IX and sexual violence for members of the Corps of Cadets, Fraternity and Sorority Life, orientation leaders, student athletes, and peer mentors. - The Women's Center facilitated several prevention and awareness campaigns, including the White Ribbon and Red Flag campaigns.
+The website was re-designed in 2019 to include an online reporting form, more clearly and concisely helps students understand how to make a report, provides supporting resources, educates students on consent and the different forms of abuse, and encourages students to take an active role in preventing abuse within the Virginia Tech community. - The Office for Equity and Accessibility and the Women's Center trained resident advisors as well as professional Housing and Residence Life staff on responding to and reporting sexual violence at the start of both Fall and Spring semesters. - The Office for Equity and Accessibility facilitated workshops on Title IX and sexual violence for members of the Corps of Cadets, orientation leaders, student athletes, and peer mentors.